The Oxford Flood Alleviation Scheme

 The planning application for the project has been sent to Oxfordshire County Council.
 You can comment on the planning application between 7 April and 9 May 2022.

 Starting north of Botley and ending three miles later at Kennington the scheme will involve lowering parts of the floodplain and working on some of the existing rivers and streams that run through it to make more space for water and reduce flood risk to the city.

-As well as reducing flood risk, the scheme will create five hectares of new wildlife habitat and improve existing public footpaths and bridges.
+As well as reducing flood risk, the scheme will create more than 20 hectares of new wetland and improve existing public footpaths and bridges.

 Further details can be found on